 You can use live or artificial flowers to make your garden.
 This is an excellent object lesson for kids of all ages.

 - Spend evenings reading the Bible story

 Advent has advent readings, but few families have a reading schedule for Easter.
 The link above offers both a reading schedule and an Easter Bible study for families to do each evening.
-This week my Easter Bible Complete Package is 1/2 price.

 - Make or buy a set of Resurrection Eggs that tell the Easter story.